Cleveland railroad history: Early history

 The Cleveland Union Terminal Project was conceived of by the Van Sweringen brothers, who developed Shaker Heights, and built what became the Shaker Heights Rapid Transit.
 They owned the Nickel Plate, the Pere Marquette, and the Chesapeake and Ohio railroads at this time.
 The C.U.T. was intended to bring the railroads into Cleveland's Public Square, and this benefited the Nickel Plate because it stayed on the higher ground and did not descend to the lakefront.
 Only the Pennsylvania Railroad (Cleveland and Pittsburgh) stayed out of this arrangement, retaining their uptown station at East 55th Street and Euclid Avenue.
 The C.U.T. ran under overhead, or "trolley wire" electrification with heavy P-1a 4-C+C-4 double-ended "motors" equipped with pantographs - the same wheel arrangement that was later used on the famous P.R.R.
 GG-1's.
 The line started at Collinwood on the east end, where the steam locomotives were removed, and ran about 17 miles to Linndale, on the west side.
 The electrification ended there, and steam locomotives took over the westbound trains again at that point.
-The actual line continued to Berea, where it could join either the Big Four or the New York Central, depending on the destination.
+The tracks continued to Berea, where it could join either the Big Four or the New York Central, depending on the destination.
 The Nickel Plate accessed the C.U.T. trackage at East 34th Street on the east approach, and at West 30th Street on the west approach.
 The B&O and the Erie eventually entered the C.U.T. from the east approach after dieselization, at which time the electrification was removed and the "motors" were sent to work in Grand Central Terminal in New York City, after being converted to third rail operation and designated as P-2b's.
 The stub of the Wheeling and Lake Erie connection remained under the Eagle Avenue Viaduct until track removal began in the Penn Central era, but it was never used.
 The Erie-Lackawanna commuter train to Youngstown, Ohio was the last train to use the C.U.T., arriving and departing weekdays from Track 14.
 The last eastbound run was on January 14, 1977, and track removal was begun immediately after the final departure.